 Try to arrange your flights to arrive in Lisbon but depart from Porto (or the other way around).
 This way, you’d save almost a whole day!

 The capital of Portugal welcomes 4.5mln tourists every year and (most likely) would be the start of your adventure.
 On my itineraries, I always recommend the arrival day to be left free of tasks.
 You are tired; you may be even jetlagged, no need to stress yourself extra with a plan for the day.

 Just get out and take a walk.
-No goal, just strolling around and seizing the city vibe.
-That’s all you need to plan for day one.
+Stroll over Rua Augusta, and the vibrant Bairro Alto.
+No set goal, just wandering around and seizing the city vibe.
+That’s all for day one.

 - Day 2 – Lisbon

 Time to start exploring a bit more seriously.
 On Day 2, we get to know the east part of the city.
 Your start-point depends on the location of your hotel, but here’s a great route you can adjust according to your needs.

 The first thing of the day is the iconic Praça do Comércio, followed by a long walk around the nearby Alfama district.
 Alfama is the old town of Lisbon and also a great place to have our morning coffee.